rfmeng/rfmeng.github.io/markdown/FRM II - Credit Risk Measurement and Management.md

 Bond's liquity is not as good as CDS risky bond + CDS = risk-free bond
-* CDS-bond basis: CDS spread - bond yield spread CDS-bond basis is positive during crisis if the bond is cheaper than par, the basis tend to be positive (bond is sold and  CDS s bought)
+* CDS-bond basis: CDS spread - bond yield spread CDS-bond basis is very negative during crisis if the bond is cheaper than par, the basis tend to be positive (bond is sold and  CDS is bought)

 ###### Asset Swap Spread
 pays coupon on the bond, receives floating reference rate plus asset swap spread.
-(?) coupon payer of the swap should pay the opponent the discounted price part: if bond price is 95 for 100 par value, 5 should be payed.
+(?) coupon payer of the swap should pay the opponent the discounted price part: if bond price is 95 for 100 par value, 5 should be paid.
+* (-) Suppose risk-free rate is 5% and coupon rate is 5%.
+If the bond is risk-free, price should be equal to bar.
+Coupon paid is 5% and swap spread is 0.
+If the bond has higher yield 10%, namely, has implicit credit risk.
+Then the trade 5% coupon for 5% risk-free rate plus 5% spread is unfair.
+Another 5% should be paid at the beginning.

 ##### Matching Bond Prices
 match expected loss at different time point, recovery part does not need to be discounted at default.